omarwagih/covid19-docking/README.md

 <img src="animated.gif" width="400px" align="right">

-# Docking of compounds against the SARS-CoV-2 protease structure
+# Docking of compounds against the active site of the COVID19 protease

 ## Overview
 Viral proteases are important enzymes that catalyze the cleavage of specific peptide bonds in viral polyprotein precursors or in cellular proteins.
 As such, inhibiting them is often a desired approach for inhibiting viral activity.
 The COVID19 protease structure was recently published ([PDB:6LU7](https://www.rcsb.org/pdb/explore/sequenceCluster.do?structureId=6LU7)).